givikuna/givikuna/README.md

 * source code hosted on github at <a href="https://github.com/givikuna/nixfiles">https://github.com/givikuna/nixfiles</a>
 * multi-host nix configuration
 * creates a fully reproducible fleet of personal computers and servers running all kinds of software
-* uses a custom distrobox module and scripts to allow for nix to declaratively manage software packaged for other distributions
-* every host shares the same fish shell and rust-based modern cli tools for convenience
+* every host shares the same fish shell and rust-based modern cli tools for convenience but has different fronts
-* uses a declarative private network for overlaying yggdrasil making a distributed homelab of sorts
+* will soon use a declarative private network for overlaying yggdrasil making a distributed homelab of sorts

 ## struktured
 <a href="https://www.npmjs.com/"><img src="https://i.pinimg.com/736x/09/38/9b/09389b5e513388b69517f6505635eff2.jpg" width="30" height="30" alt="npm"></a>